This is Bill Felker with Poor Will’s Almanack for the Second Week of Early Spring.

 Antioch College says that a new conservation land easement will ensure that Glen Helen near Yellow Springs will be forever preserved and open to the public.

 It's first of two phases designed to protect the popular recreational destination.
 WYSO's Licensee, Antioch University was a co-granter on the easement.
 Both the University and College worked with the Trust for Public Land to complete the deal.

 Nick Boutis with Antioch College is Director of the Glen Helen Ecology Institute.
 He says protecting the Glen has been a priority for decades.

-Poor Will’s Almanack for the first week of Late Fall
+Poor Will’s Almanack for the First Week of Early Spring.

-Poor Will’s Almanack for the third week of Middle Fall.
+Poor Will’s Almanack for the Final Week of Late Winter.

 The days are lengthening a minute every day, but it is still hard for me to believe in spring.
 In the garden, daffodils and snowdrops have budded.
 Pussy willows are emerging with every thaw.